juren53/HST-Metadata/Photos/Docs/HST_PDB_Metadata_Tagging_Process_from_the_S_drive.md

      Press the ```space bar``` to page through the output.
 You are looking for any date in the Converted Date column that does not follow the YYYY-MM-DD format.

    In the above case, line 5 has an invalid date.
 You can use MS Excel to edit the date in the <b>export.csv</b> file.

+   When you are through reviewing the dates, press Q to exit this section and return to the menu.

-6. Tag TIFF images
+7. Tag TIFF images

     - select <b>```4 <cr>```</b> Tag TIFF and JPEG files